jjpal/jjpal.github.io/bank.md

 |20 | EUROPE AND CENTRAL ASIA | $13252322.45 |

-To get into the details a bit more, on how much is owed to the IDA - I decided to look into:
+To get into the details a bit more,  I wanted to focus on how much is owed to the IDA - I decided to look into:
 - Adding the borrower, country to know where the borrower is from, and where borrower owes more than $0
-- and sorted by the the amount owed by using ORDER BY "Due to IDA" in descending order
+- and sorted by the amount owed by using ORDER BY "Due to IDA" in descending order
 - but was interested in just reviewing the top 5 borrowers that owed the most.

 ```sql